 Platform provides intelligent recommendations for auto-mapped fields based on the target schema or dataset that you selected.
 You can manually adjust mapping rules to suit your use cases.
 Based on your needs, you can choose to map fields directly, or use data prep functions to transform source data to derive computed or calculated values.
 For comprehensive steps on using the mapper interface and calculated fields, see the Data Prep UI guide.

-If you are using Salesforce as part of Real-time Customer Data Platform B2B Edition, please refer to the Salesforce field mapping document for guidance on mapping Salesforce source fields to their appropriate XDM target fields.
+If you are using Salesforce as part of Adobe Real-Time Customer Data Platform B2B Edition, please refer to the Salesforce field mapping document for guidance on mapping Salesforce source fields to their appropriate XDM target fields.

 Once your source data is successfully mapped, select Next.